ohscar/rmalloc/doc/paper/simulating-locking.rst

 More on Lifetime
 ~~~~~~~~~~~~~~~~~~~~~
-The lifetime calculation could be more elaborate, for now the calculation is fairly naive in that it only checks for really
+The lifetime calculation could be more elaborate.
+For now the calculation is fairly naive in that it only checks for
-long-lived areas, but it could also be setup to scan for "sub-lifetimes", i.e. module-global.
+long-lived object lifetime ranges, but it could also be setup to scan for "sub-lifetimes", i.e. module-global.
 My guess is that it would
-look like the histogram data below in section :ref:`lifetime-visualization` (spikes), but located in the middle.
+look like the histogram data in Figure :ref:`appendixhistogram01000` below, but located in the middle.
 Calculating that would mean that start and end points for calculating lifetime would be sliding, such that end is fixed
 and start moves towards end, or the other way around, where start is fixed and end moves towards start.
 Storing each
 value takes up lots of memory and analyzing the end-result by hand takes a very long time since one'd have to look at
 each histogram.
-I've implemented a simpler version of this, described below in section :ref:`lifetime-calculation`.
+I've implemented a simpler version of this, described below in Section :ref:`lifetime-calculation`.

 .. raw:: comment